France at ICAO

-As a partner of ICAO’s "No Country Left Behind" campaign, France is involved in numerous bilateral assistance programs with several ICAO member States, particularly through its 45 cooperation agreements and its funded programs in cooperation with ICAO.
-Those actions are often implemented through the French National School of Civil Aviation (ENAC, Ecole Nationale de l’Aviation Civile), one of the Regional Training Centre of Excellence for ICAO’s TRAINAIR + program, which welcomes 2000 students, 45% of whom are foreigners (50 nationalities).
-France also contributes to ICAO’s activities through the gracious secondment of national technical experts to the Organization.
-In 2016, this in-kind assistance was valued at CAD 971,000 and represented 12% of the personnel made available by ICAO member States, which amounts to the second state contribution to ICAO.
+As a partner of ICAO’s "No Country Left Behind" campaign, France is involved in numerous bilateral assistance programs with several ICAO member States, particularly through its 50 cooperation agreements and its funded programs in cooperation with ICAO.
+Those actions are often implemented through the French National School of Civil Aviation (ENAC, Ecole Nationale de l’Aviation Civile), one of the Regional Training Centre of Excellence for ICAO’s TRAINAIR + program, which welcomes 3000 students, 45% of whom are foreigners.

-On a voluntary basis, France also contributes to several ICAO assistance programs or ones in support to its Strategic Objectives, such as :
+On a voluntary basis, France contributes to several ICAO assistance programs in support to its Strategic Objectives :

 France maintains a Permanent Representation to the Council of ICAO, located within the Organization’s headquarters in Montreal, Canada.
 This diplomatic mission is in daily contact with the ICAO Secretariat and represents France at the Council on all the subjects tackled by the Organization.
 Those subjects cover issues such as the monitoring of strategic objectives and the management of ICAO’s actions.
 The Permanent Representation is responsible for supporting French technical experts who regularly come to participate in the many working groups the Organization hosts, which tackle a wide range of subjects regarding international civil aviation.